gogins/csound-extended/Opcodes/MVerb/README.md

 The order of initialization is:

 1. Default values of all parameters.
-2. The user's choice of preset determines most parameters.
+2. The user's choice of *Spreset* determines most parameters.
-3. The user can override any parameter(s) using optional opcode parameters.
+3. The user can override any default or preset parameters using optional opcode parameters.

 ## Performance